How simple or complicated is it for your customer to purchase from you?

 - Be Easy to Find

-The wonderful Kate Toon, Beyoncé of SEO and a past guest of this podcast (episode 39 for those playing along at home!), once said:
+The wonderful Kate Toon, Beyoncé of SEO and a past guest of my podcast (episode 39 for those playing along at home!), once said:

 If you’re not on google, are you even on the internet?